-Health & Safety
+Health & Safety:

-The school has prioritised staff and student safety at all times and have put in as many precautions as possible in order to protect people in the building.
+The school prioritised staff and student safety at all times and has put in as many precautions as possible in order to protect people in the building.
 These precautions include:

-- Introduction of key stage bubbles to reduce the number of students and staff mixing at one time. - A one-way system around the building to minimise pinch points and ensure separation of the bubbles. - Ingress and egress points to ensure that specific "bubbles" do not cross contaminate each other. - Upon entry, all students and staff must have their temperature taken at a temperature station, with the data recorded on a log. - Staff and visitors are now using electronic signing-in systems, allowing them to swipe a card and thus, are often contactless.

-- Visitors to the building have been restricted to essential only.
-On signing in a series of covid related questions must be answered. - Classrooms that are used are clearly marked, with each desk within a 2m safety zone - Floor tiles have been purchased clearly indicating the 2m spacing needed to remain safe - Additional hand sanitizing stations have been introduced throughout school, including free standing dispensers, which can be moved to wherever is needed. - Perspex screens are in place at reception and are available for use in office areas. - Cleaning schedules have been increased with staff disinfecting all handles, stair banisters and public areas regularly. - A full Health & Safety video has been filmed and is on the website for all staff and students explaining how the school is protecting its community. - A new fire evacuation procedure has been written to cover the period of time where the staffing in schools is reduced. - A rota has been established for back office staff allowing some continued working from home, if their job allows, whilst ensuring that sufficient staff are in the building to cover all fire marshalling points and duties. - Rotas have been written taking into consideration the need for first aiders to be on duty. - Introduction of classroom based family dining.
+- A one-way system around the building to minimize pinch points and ensure separation of the bubbles.
+Separate ingress and egress points for each year group. - PPE available to staff and students. - Family dining in classrooms to reduce the number of students and staff mixing during social times. - Staff and visitors are now using electronic signing-in systems, allowing them to swipe a card and thus, are often contactless. - Visitors to the building have been restricted to essential only.
+On signing in a series of covid related questions must be answered. - Classrooms that are used are clearly marked, with each desk within a 2m safety zone - Floor tiles have been purchased clearly indicating the 2m spacing needed to remain safe - Additional hand sanitizing stations have been introduced throughout school, including free standing dispensers, which can be moved to wherever is needed. - Perspex screens are in place at reception and are available for use in office areas. - Cleaning schedules have been increased with staff disinfecting all handles, stair banisters and public areas regularly.

-Report on Centre Assessed Grades 2020 at One in A Million Free School
+GCSE Grades Summer 2022 Series at One in A Million Free School: